April 13, 2023

 - Attention to present moment activities (mindfulness activities)

 Here are a couple of objectives, that we’re going to be talking about in the presentation.

-We’re going to learn practical tools for handling anxiety using the Acceptance and Commitment therapy framework.
+We’re going to learn practical tools for handling anxiety using the Acceptance and Commitment Therapy (ACT) framework.